 Q: What will the turnaround time be on criminal background checks?
 We often don’t know we need to hire an Independent Contractor until a few days before a project begins.

 A: The turnaround is seven (7) business days.

 Q: Will we have to run a new criminal background check each year for contractors we use from year-to-year (i.e. photographers for our magazine, freelance writers, etc.)?

-A: Yes, if the independent contractor has not worked for the department in the past 90 days.
+A: Yes, if the independent contractor has not had a background check in the past six months.

 Q: Will the Independent Contractor rules apply to foundations?

 A: Foundations have their own rules.
 UNC does not administer IC rules for the foundations.

 - 708.1.1rd - Domestic Vendor Independent Contractor Workflow